Pernille Harder

-Pernille Mosegaard Harder (born 15 November 1992) is a Danish professional footballer who plays as an attacking midfielder or a forward for FA Women's Super League club Chelsea and the Denmark national team.
-In September 2020, she became the world's most expensive female footballer following her transfer from VfL Wolfsburg to Chelsea, but the record was broken in September 2022 by Keira Walsh when she was signed to Barcelona.
-She is considered one of the best female footballers in the world.
+Pernille Mosegaard Harder (born 15 November 1992) is a Danish professional footballer who plays as an attacking midfielder or a forward for Frauen-Bundesliga club Bayern Munich and the Denmark national team.
+She has won the domestic league with her teams every year for a decade straight, from 2015 to 2025; the first with Linköping, then 4 with VfL Wolfsburg, 3 with Chelsea and 2 with Bayern Munich.
+In September 2020, Harder became the world's most expensive female footballer following her transfer from VfL Wolfsburg to Chelsea, a record she held for two years.
+She is considered one of the best footballers in the world.

+Harder has been nominated thrice for the Ballon d'Or in 2018, 2019, and 2021, placing second with only a 6-point margin at the first ever awarding in 2018 while playing for VfL Wolfsburg.
+She was awarded the UEFA Women's Player of the Year Award in 2018 and 2020, the first player to win the award twice.
+English newspaper The Guardian named Harder as the best footballer in the world in 2018 and 2020, with Harder also the first player to twice receive this honour.
+In 2020 British football magazine Four Four Two named Harder the best footballer in the world.

-Harder, who is also known for her LGBTQ+ advocacy, won the UEFA Women's Player of the Year Award in 2018 and 2020.
+Harder, like her fiancée Magdalena Eriksson, is also known for her LGBTQ+ advocacy in sport and beyond.

 Club career

 Early career

 Harder played for Team Viborg and IK Skovbakken in her native Denmark's Elitedivisionen.
 Skovbakken had made Harder and her contemporary Sofie Junge Pedersen contracted players in April 2010, in recognition of their exceptional potential.

 Linköpings FC

 Harder chose Swedish club Linköpings FC for her next destination because she wanted a new challenge, but also because she wanted to remain in Scandinavia.
-In September 2013 she scored all four goals in Linköpings' 4–1 win at relegation-bound Sunnanå SK.
+In September 2013 she scored all four goals in Linköping's 4–1 win at relegation-bound Sunnanå SK.

 In the 2015 Damallsvenskan season, Harder scored 17 goals in 22 appearances for Linköping, winning a series of national awards including Årets Anfallare (Forward of the Year) and Årets Allsvenska Spelare (League Player of the Year).
 At the annual awards gala, she shared the stage with male winner Zlatan Ibrahimović and was described as "hyper-talented" and "world-class" by Swedish national coach Pia Sundhage.
 Harder was also voted Danish Football Player of the Year in 2015.
 In June 2016, Harder was among 30 local worthies to be named in a Wall of Fame by Linköping Municipality.

 Harder enjoyed further success in the 2016 Damallsvenskan season, retaining the League Player of the Year award.
 Her 23 league goals secured the Top Goalscorer award and helped Linköping win the Damallsvenskan title.
 By now a transfer target for the biggest clubs in women's football, Harder's agent announced in November 2016 that she would be leaving Linköping for a new challenge.